 This is absolutely true but right now as I am digesting this loss along with several other losses, I don’t always want to hear about the future because Im not done mourning the present.

 Let your friend be sad if that’s what they need.
 They won’t always be sad, they just are processing things they have lost.
 Chances are you lending an ear means a great deal.

 6) You may not understand but that doesn’t mean you can’t listen

-I lay in bed for months with no human contact except for my husband, my home nurse, and my dr. We ALL go through things in life that another friend may never experience.
+The fact is we ALL go through things in life that another friend may never experience.
 I have never been divorced but I have friends who have been through that and I try to always listen and show support.

 I do my best to be there for my loved ones even if I have NO life experience with that issue, its all we can do as humans loving one another.